An RGP lens developed for use with advanced keratoconus.

 Senso KCQ is specially designed for advanced keratoconus.
 The Senso KCQ lens is the best choice when Senso KC no longer offers a solution.
 The unique quadrant-specific design is designed with the goal of fitting perfectly on the typical drop (cone) shape of advanced keratoconus.

-You’ll love these features of Senso KCQ
+Features of Senso KCQ

 - First choice for advanced keratoconus